 Other than basketball, soccer might be the world's most recognized sport - played on every continent in nearly every country around the globe.
 Depending on space, it might be even easier to set up with your kiddos than basketball!

 If your school has access to sports fields, chances are at least one of those fields is a soccer field.
 All you need to do is provide a soccer ball for the kids so that they can play.
 You don't even need soccer nets - two lunchboxes for each "goal" area will suffice!

 Soccer is one of the best outdoor recess games for physical activity you can provide children, especially elementary and middle school-aged kids.
 In soccer, you're nearly in constant motion, increasing heart rate and helping to provide the CDC's recommended 60-minutes of active play every day.

 Capture the flag is probably the most scalable outdoor recess activity on this list, since it can be played in a gym, on a blacktop, in a field, or even an entire school ground during a special event like Spirit Day.

 Capture the flag is exactly what it sounds like: two teams try to capture the other's flag and bring it back to their team's side to win.
 If players are "tagged" in the other team's territory, they have to go to the penalty box, where they have to hope to be released by teammates who haven't been tagged out yet.
 The same rule applies to a player carrying "the flag" - if they're tagged out in the opponent's territory, they have to go to the penalty box and the flag is returned to the team.

-Capture the flag can be simple or complex in terms of rule sets, so that's why Very Well Family's "How To Play Capture The Flag" is a great article explaining the ins and outs of the game.
+Capture the flag can be simple or complex in terms of which rule sets the players choose to follow, so that's why Very Well Family's "How To Play Capture The Flag" is a great article explaining the ins and outs of the game.

 Capture the flag really is the ultimate team-based outdoor recess activity you can play this fall!